okx/proof-of-reserves-v2/docs/technical_spec.md

     linkStyle 20 stroke:#ff33f3,stroke-width:2px;
     linkStyle 21 stroke:#ff33f3,stroke-width:2px;
 ```
+- solid black line represents Hashing relationship
+- dash line represents Sum relationship
+- dash green line is for summation relationship of equities; while dash purple line is for summation relationship of debts.

  the data strucure of one `account` would be
 ```rust
 pub struct Account {